Photos on this page courtesy of chapter members

 The Mansion at Tuckahoe 1938 – restored 2009 – listed on the National Register of Historic Places by the United States Department of the Interior.
 Presented by Halpatiokee Chapter, NSDAR Stuart, Florida, November 2010.

-Gilbert’s Bar Prehistoric Site
+Gilbert’s Bar Prehistoric Site and House of Refuge

 The chapter marker at Gilbert’s Bar House of Refuge, is situated on the coastal rocks of Anastasia formation, one of the most prominent geologic outcropping along the entire Eastern seaboard.
 The address is 301 SE MacArthur Boulevard, Hutchinson Island, Stuart, Florida.
 The text on the marker is as follows below: